stwxdev/BetterBroadcast-qurre/README.md

 # BetterBroadcast-qurre
 Plugin for SCP:SL

 Allows you to customize the broadcast.
-Shows the broadcast when:
-- The player enters the server<br>
+- You can broadcast messages when a player enters the server, when the round starts and when the round ends.
-- Round begins<br>
-- The round ends
-- Shows messages during a round
+- You can also broadcast messages during a run, with an interval.

 ### Config Settings
 Type | Config Value | Default Setting | Description